metasansana/nunjucks-mongoose/README.md

 Call query methods on mongoose models straight from your nunjucks templates.

 ##Motivation
-Sometimes it seems more intuitive to load database data in our views directly instead of in route handlers.
+Sometimes it seems more intuitive to load database data in  views from them, instead of in route handlers.
 I wrote this to do just that.

 ##Installation